-- 1. You will need to update it in the RCC Web Advisor/MyPortal or with the Admissions and Records counter.
+- 1. You will need to update it in the RCC My Portal.
 Your address must be marked as "Preferred Mailing" in order to be valid. - 2.
-You will need to update your address with BankMobile by logging into your BankMobile account at www.RefundSelection.com
+You will need to update your address with BankMobile Disbursements by logging into your BankMobile Disbursements account at www.RefundSelection.com